Khabardaar

-Khabardar (Urdu:خبردار) was an Urdu and Punjabi comedy television show created and hosted by Aftab Iqbal, and broadcast on Express News.
+Khabardar (Urdu:خبردار) is an Urdu and Punjabi comedy television show created and hosted by Aftab Iqbal, and broadcast on Express News.
 The first season of the show had its premiere on 10 September 2015, aired at 11:03 pm on Thursdays, Fridays, Saturdays and Sundays on Express News from 2015 to 2018.
 Khabardar returned for its second season on 21 January 2021.